gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 The AvantCommon plugin was installed as part of the task to [install AvantTheme](#install-avanttheme).

-Follow these steps to configure [AvantCommon]:
+Follow these steps to configure the [AvantCommon] plugin:

 -	Go to the Omeka `Plugins` page
 -	Click the `Configure` button for `AvantAdmin`